Police: Tulsa gunman targeted surgeon he blamed for pain

 Husen was 48 and Glenn was 40, officials said.

+Love, a 73-year-old retired Army sergeant, was a patient at the clinic but that day he was accompanying his wife, Deborah, for her six-month checkup, said their daughter, Karen Denise Love.

-Police have received reports that 73-year-old Love held a door shut in hopes of allowing others to flee from the gunman through another door, Franklin said in response to reporters’ questions.
-Love also was a patient at the clinic but was just accompanying someone on Wednesday, police said.
+Police have received reports that Love held a door shut in hopes of allowing others to flee from the gunman through another door, Franklin said in response to reporters’ questions.

-In a statement released through police on Thursday, Love’s family said he “knew his wife would not be able to escape the building on her own.
-He sacrificed his life for her.”
+Karen Love said her parents were in an examination room with one of Phillips’ assistants when the couple heard the commotion outside.
+When they realized it was gunshots, Karen Love said her father grabbed the door handle from inside the room.

+“As they heard this guy going up and down the hall, they knew it was gunfire,” Karen Love said.
+“They thought it was someone just shooting people.
+My dad was trying to hold the door the best he could.”

 Police believe Louis bought his weapons legally, Franklin said.
 Louis bought an AR-style semi-automatic rifle on the afternoon of the shooting and a handgun on Sunday, the police chief said.